Hiburger/Hiburger/README.md

 ## 🌱 What I'm Working On

-- Keeping Infomaniak's ethical cloud running smoothly <3
+- Infomaniak's Infrastructure and services <3
-- Growing my smol coding skills, one line at a time...
+- Growing my smol coding skills, one silly line at a time
 - Experimenting with machine learning and automation
-- Supporting Oreon Linux: I am the CM.
+- oreonproject: Administrator
-- Trying to make my very own linux distro! :D
+- Trying to make my very own linux distro: LuminOS!
+(Send help please...)

-## ⚡ (Fun) Facts
+## ⚡ (Fun?)
+Facts

 - I have hands-on experience managing and moderating online communities
-- Always eager to explore new tech frontiers and gadgets
+- Always willing to explore new tech frontiers and gadgets
 - Make it better, make it open source!
 - I enjoy designing UIs / UX and giving them a fresh, modern look